chrisburnell/chrisburnell.com/_posts/articles/2014-08-27-a-slice-of-heaven.md

 {% include content/codepen.liquid slug='Cbiun' height='250' %}

 Input fields have always been a point of pain for front-end developers.
-Using this method we get around having to worry about styling them and rely on the sibling selectors (`+` and `~`, see more [on Can I Use](http://caniuse.com/#search=css-sel2 "Sibling Selectors"){:rel="external"}) to modify the styles applied to the `input`’s associated `label` element based on the `:checked` state of the `input`.
+Using this method we get around having to worry about styling them and rely on the sibling selectors (`+` and `~`, see more [on Can I Use](http://caniuse.com/#search=css-sel2 "Sibling Selectors")) to modify the styles applied to the `input`’s associated `label` element based on the `:checked` state of the `input`.

 {% include_cached content/caniuse.liquid feature='css-sel2' %}

-Big thanks goes to [Dan Simmons](https://twitter.com/dansimau "Dan Simmons on Twitter"){:rel="external"} for helping me improve this even further by adding keyboard support for the hidden `input` field.
+Big thanks goes to [Dan Simmons](https://twitter.com/dansimau "Dan Simmons on Twitter") for helping me improve this even further by adding keyboard support for the hidden `input` field.

 {% include_cached content/heading.liquid title='Over to you' %}

 Interested in these sorts of projects?
-Check out [A Single Div](http://a.singlediv.com/ "A Single Div"){:rel="external"}, a <q>CSS drawing experiment to see what’s possible with a single div</q>, by [Lynn Fisher](https://twitter.com/lynnandtonic "Lynn Fisher"){:rel="external"}.
+Check out [A Single Div](http://a.singlediv.com/ "A Single Div"), a <q>CSS drawing experiment to see what’s possible with a single div</q>, by [Lynn Fisher](https://twitter.com/lynnandtonic "Lynn Fisher").

 Let me know in the [comments](#comments) if you have any examples or cool pens of your own!